-- 8.5 Apart from the balance of primary incomes, the balancing item carried forward from the primary distribution of income accounts, and disposable income, the balancing item on the secondary distribution of income account, all the entries in the secondary distribution of income account consist of current transfers.
+8.5 Apart from the balance of primary incomes, the balancing item carried forward from the primary distribution of income accounts, and disposable income, the balancing item on the secondary distribution of income account, all the entries in the secondary distribution of income account consist of current transfers.
 A transfer is a transaction in which one institutional unit provides a good, service or asset to another unit without receiving from the latter any good, service or asset in return as a direct counterpart.
 Transfers are separated into current transfers and capital transfers.
-A capital transfer is one in which the ownership of an asset is transferred or which es one or both parties to acquire, or dispose of an asset.
-Other transfers are described as current.
-A current transfer is a transaction in which one institutional unit provides a good, service or asset to another unit without receiving from the latter any good, service or asset to another unit without receiving from the latter any good, service or asset to another unit without receiving from the latter any good, service or asset to another unit without receiving from the latter any good, service or asset to another unit without receiving from the latter any good, service or asset to another unit without receiving from the latter any good, service or asset to another unit without receiving from the latter any good, service or asset directly in return as counterpart and which does not oblige one or both parties to acquire, or dispose of an asset is concept of a transfer is explained in more detail in section B below. - 8.6 Table 8.1 shows the concise form of the secondary distribution of income account identifying the main kinds of transfers.
-Current transfers may take place between resident and non-resident units as well as between resident institutional units.
+A capital transfer is one in which the ownership of an asset is transferred or which obliges one or both parties to acquire, or dispose of, an asset. her transfers are described as current.
+A current transfer is a transaction in which one institutional unit provides a good, service or asset to another unit without receiving from the latter any good, service or asset directly in return as counterpart and which does not oblige one or both parties to acquire, or dispose of, an asset.
+The concept of a transfer is explained in more detail in section B below.

-Table 8.1.
-Account II.2: Secondary distribution of income account

-- 8.7 The transfers payable by an institutional unit or sector are recorded on the left-hand side of the account under uses.
+- 8.6 Table 8.1 shows the concise form of the secondary distribution of income account identifying the main kinds of transfers.
+Current transfers may take place between resident and non-resident units as well as between resident institutional units. - 8.7 The transfers payable by an institutional unit or sector are recorded on the left-hand side of the account under uses.
 For example, in table 8.1, taxes on income, wealth etc. payable by the household sector of 178 are recorded at the intersection of the row for this item and the uses column for the household sector.
 The transfers receivable by an institutional unit or sector are recorded on the right-hand side of the account under resources.
-For example, social benefits of 332 receivable by the household sector are recorded at the intersection of the row for this item and the resources column for the household sector. - 8.8 In accordance with the general accounting rules of the System, the entries in the account, apart from the balancing items, refer to amounts payable and receivable.
+For example, social benefits of 332 receivable by the household sector are recorded at the intersection of the row for this item and the resources column for the household sector.

+- 8.8 In accordance with the general accounting rules of the System, the entries in the account, apart from the balancing items, refer to amounts payable and receivable.
 These may not necessarily coincide with the amounts actually paid or received in the same accounting period.
-Any amounts payable and not paid or receivable and not received are shown in the financial account, most often under accounts receivable/payable. - 8.9 Three main kinds of current transfers are distinguished in the secondary distribution of income account:
+Any amounts payable and not paid or receivable and not received are shown in the financial often under accounts account, most receivable/payable. - 8.9 Three main kinds of current transfers are distinguished in the secondary distribution of income account:

-Current taxes on income, wealth, etc.

-Social contributions and benefits
+Current taxes on income, wealth, etc.; Social contributions and benefits;